bangcorrupt/freetribe-tutorial/docs/registering-callbacks.md

 ## Define Tick Callback

 In our tick callback, we count the number of ticks and set a flag each time we reach 1000.
 We test and clear this flag in the `app_run()` function, toggling the LED once per second.
+The tick callback takes no arguments and returns nothing.
+It is important that the function prototype matches this form, as defined in the Freetribe API.

 ``` c